Are you having trouble getting started with a creative project or figuring out how to keep momentum with it?

 The next time you’re thinking about getting started on a project or wondering how to chunk it down, use the Two-Hour Rule to make it more approachable.
 Sneaky tip: sometimes you have to give yourself two hours of time, at the same time that you tell yourself that you have to do only 10 minutes of whatever needs to be done.
 More often than not, you’ll create for two hours if you give yourself the boundaries on both sides.

 Oh, and one last thing.
-Our planners – both the free and premium versions – have this line of thinking already baked in.
+Our planners have this line of thinking already baked in.
 Happy planning and project-completing.